-I am a Principle Engineer and the unofficial Corporate Irritant at Cisco Systems.
-I work on fun projects like our open standards engagements, identity management, and technology policy.
+I am a Principal Engineer and the unofficial Corporate Irritant at Cisco Systems.
+I work on fun projects like IoT security, our open standards engagements, identity management, and technology policy.
 My views on this blog do not necessarily represent those of Cisco, of course.

 The Internet could not have been built on a common understanding on how computers communicate.
 I am very proud to participate be the IETF.
 I’ve also produced a few Requests for Comments (RFCs), which cover a broad spectrum of topics, ranging from the handling of private network addresses to how we manage zone information.
 I’ve also chaired several activities over the years, including the Namespace Research Group (NSRG) in the Internet Research Task Force.